 We provide an off grid composting loo in your private field for you to use.
 Practically it means everyone has to take a seat, no matter their reason for visiting the loo.
 And sometimes you need to throw in a handful of sawdust.

 The field is almost three acres in size, undulating gently to make it both flat enough for camping but not completely featureless.
 A few old oak trees provide a bit of shade, and the view sweeps across the patchwork quilt of some of Wales' finest farmland.
-It only has one gate in and out, leading to the lane with no footpaths, making it accessible by car, but only to you.
+It has access to the lane so you can drive in and out, but otherwise it is yours.

 There is ample space to park your car in the field.
 If it is at all wet, there is also space in the farm yard nearby, where we also have an electric car charge point.